DoaaElbanna/Data-Science-Projects/02_AirPollutionAnalysisProject/README.md

 By these functions I do some explorotary data like: calculates the mean of a pollutant, return the number of complete cases(observations that do not have any missing values) in each data file, calculates the correlation between sulfate and nitrate for monitor locations.

+## what we are going to do in this project:

-## Implementation three functions using R to do that:
+### Implementation three functions using R to do that:

 1-  Function named “pollutantmean” that calculates the mean of a pollutant (sulfate or nitrate) across a specified list of monitors.